 Metaphysics

-Change And Being
+Change and Being

 Is reality fundamentally stable, changing, processual, or both?